steveghee/OCTO_Studio_extensions/README.md

 This block can be used to check combinatorial state i.e. only when I press the two buttons on should the panel open (button A AND buton B).

 #### Oscillator
-The oscillator is a simple cosine wave generator which will drive its output between the two min/max limits defined.
+The oscillator is a simple selectable-wave generator which will drive its output between the two min/max limits defined.
 Rate defines the number of cycles / second.
 The oscillator can be given a start value.
+You can choose between sine, saw, triangle and square waveforms.

 Reset will restart the oscillator at the starting value.